tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/2/LessonPlan.md

  * Next, we set two addresses to represent the owners of the joint savings account.

  * Pay special attention to the new modifier that we are using called `payable`.
-By setting an `address` or function as `payable`, we unlock special functions that allow us to capture and manage Ether.
+By setting an `address` or function as `payable`, we unlock special functions that allow us to capture and manage ether.

-* For example, if we wanted to withdraw Ether from the contract, we can add a withdraw function like so:
+* For example, if we wanted to withdraw ether from the contract, we can add a withdraw function like so:

  ```solidity
  pragma solidity ^0.5.0;